lorenries/lries.com/site/content/writing/installing-node-tiddlywiki-on-an-ubuntu-vps.md

 ## Make sure updated versions of node and npm are installed

 On our server, node and npm are both installed in /usr/bin/ and NOT /usr/local/bin.
 This might be different for you, but you can check where they're located by running `which npm` and `which node`.
-This will be important later when you specify the root path of the Tiddlywiki server executable.
+This will be important later when you specify the root path of the Tiddlywiki server command.

 Update npm: